Grown is so needed right now.

 Would I buy this for my high school library?
 YES–This is an easy booktalk, and the author is popular.

-Language: I lost access to this during a long internet outage after a hurricane.
+- Language: While writing my review, I lost access to Grown during a long internet outage after a hurricane.
 I don’t remember a lot of profanity, but I’m sure there was at least some.